-Taking advantage of the available data on miRNA status and mRNA transcription profile, published by Enerly et al,12 we looked for the presence of an anti-correlation between miR-135b expression and MID1 or MTCH2 modulation in primary human breast cancers.
-Because miR-135b is significantly up-modulated only in basal and normal-like breast cancer subtypes, as shown by Blenkiron et al,10 we stratified the mRNA data on the basis of the clinical annotation available for the Enerly et al12 data set.
-A clear anticorrelation between miR-135b and MID1 and MTCH2 was found in the subset of tumors defined as normal-like (Supplemental Figure S9), reinforcing the relevance of miR-135b and its targets in breast tumorigenesis.
+Taking advantage of the available data on miRNA status and mRNA transcription profile of published by Enerly and co-workers12, we looked for the presence of an anti-correlation between miR-135b expression and MID1 or MTCH2 modulation in primary human breast cancers.
+Since miR-135b is significantly up-modulated only in basal and normal-like breast cancer subtypes as shown by Blenkiron and co-workers,10 we stratified the mRNA data on the basis of the clinical annotation available for the Enerly data set.
+A clear anti-correlation between miR-135b and MID1 and MTCH2 was found in the subset of tumors defined as normal-like (Supplemental Figure S9 at http://ajp.amjpathol.org), reinforcing the relevance of miR-135b and its targets in breast tumorigenesis.